43 Michael Kiernan 1982-1991 * capped also with Lansdowne

 Born in Ballyclough, Mallow, he was introduced to rugby at PBC before boarding at Rockwell College where he won a Munster Schools cup medal.
 An all round sportsman, he also represented Rockwell at Gaelic Football and was South of Ireland sprint champion over 100 and 220 yards and long jump champion for two years.
 He was selected 13 times for Ireland, but had to cry off against Australia in 1947 because of injury.
 He had a short international career of four seasons (1947-1950) that was littered with honours, two Triple Crown’s and the Grand Slam.
 The pinnacle of his career should have been the Lions tour of New Zealand & Australia in 1950,in those days the tours lasted 6 months and he was asked by the IRFU to allow his name go forward but his employers would not release him.
 He scored two tries on his International debut, a 22-0 victory over England on 8/2/1947.

 His early sporting days were playing hurling, his father Seanie was a well known Cork Hurler, he captained Cork to a Minor All Ireland.
-Played in the U21 world Cup final and in addition to his full caps played nine times for Ireland A. He was a member of the 2009 Grand Slam winning team, selected for the Lions Tour to South Africa but broke his ankle days after the the squad was announced.
+Played in the U21 world Cup final and in addition to his full caps played nine times for Ireland A. Made his debut v Argentina on 26.05.07, he was a member of the 2009 Grand Slam winning team, selected for the Lions Tour to South Africa but broke his ankle days after the the squad was announced.
 Played 127 times for Munster scoring 10 tries, two conversions and a penalty.
-After seven seasons with Munster he joined London Irish.
+After seven seasons with Munster he joined London Irish before returning after 3 seasons.

-Dolphin’s fifth International player was yet another prop,
+Scariff born, Ryan was Dolphin’s fifth International player was yet another prop.

-Edward G Ryan.
-He earned the first of his three caps in a 5-3 victory over Wales at Ravenhill in 1937 and captained Dolphin for two seasons.
+He earned the first of his three caps in a 5-3 victory over Wales at Ravenhill on 03.04.37 and captained Dolphin for two seasons.

 In the modern era, making your debut in 6 Nations is unusual, even more so when its to start, which is what Niall did v Italy on 11/02/2017.
 Four months later he scored his first try v US Eagles, the first time in the professional era that Munster Brothers played together for Ireland when Rory came on- and former team mate John Quill was on the score board for the Eagles.

-Made his debut v USA Eagles in June 2017 and made his first start v Japan a week later.
+Made his debut v USA Eagles on 10.06.17 and made his first start v Japan a week later.
 Youngest player to make 100 appearances for Munster.
 Also in the provisional training squad for the 2019 Rugby World Cup.

-Fred W Williamson a full back, became Dolphin’s first International Back on 8/2/1930 and started his career with a 4-3 victory over England; it was the first of three caps
+Wexford born Fred W Williamson, a full back, became Dolphin’s first International Back on 8/2/1930 and started his international career with a 4-3 victory over England; it was the first of three caps.
+He later moved to Dublin and joined Wanderers.